 - Uganda

-We talk about this more in our guide to the best VPN providers for Russia, as the country has banned almost all VPNs within its borders.
-At the end of the day, be sure you understand how your country or the country you’re visiting views VPN usage, and be safe.
+We discuss this further in our guide to the best VPN providers for Russia, as the country has banned nearly all VPNs within its borders.
+At the end of the day, ensure you understand how your country or the country you’re visiting views VPN usage, and stay safe.

 7. Free VPN providers might log your data